Full Schedule

 ArtCenter Awards*

 Celebrate the 23' and 24' Alumni Awardees alongside ArtCenter leadership at an intimate dinner in the brand-new Mullin Transportation Design Center.
-This annual, peer nominated recognition bestowed by the college honors outstanding graduates and is an opportunity for ArtCenter to publicly recognize the extraordinary talent and influential reach of its alumni.
+This annual, peer-nominated recognition, bestowed by the college, honors outstanding graduates and serves as an opportunity for ArtCenter to publicly recognize the extraordinary talent and influential reach of its alumni.

 *Separate ticket required.